FDIC-Insured - Backed by the full faith and credit of the U.S. Government

 There are several unique risks associated with children and online safety.
 When a child is using a computer or mobile device, normal safeguards and security practices may not be sufficient.
 Children possess natural characteristics, such as innocence, curiosity, desire for independence, and fear of punishment, that can present additional challenges to staying safe online.
 Make sure to consider these characteristics when determining how to best protect your data and the child.

-Here are some ways to stay diligent about online safety with children:
+Here are some tips to help stay diligent about online safety with children:

 • Keep computers in open areas – If a computer is in a high-traffic area, you can more easily monitor computer activity.
 This accessibility can help deter children from doing something they know they’re not allowed to do, while also giving the opportunity to intervene when a suspicious behavior is noticed that could have negative consequences.